nickkuijpers/laravel-custom-post-manager/README.md

 Before you are able to use the post types, you need to whitelist and setup the required custom fields and templates in the config/niku-cms.php file.

-`# TO DO write documation about structure in config/niku-cms.php file`
+`# TO DO write in more detail about usage and possibilities` `# TO DO write documation about structure in config/niku-cms.php file`

-## Extending the custom fields # TO DO
+## Extending the custom fields

-* Adding custom fields with custom javascript and css
-* changing the html of the pages
+`# TO DO explaining how to add custom fields with custom javascript and css` `# TO DO explaining how to customize the HTML and styling of the pages`

 ## Future features
 * Taxonomies like categories